 - Always busy, works long hours

-- Hates to get bothered by sales calls
+- Hates to be bothered by sales calls

-How can you help to solve the problems outlined?
-How can you help your buyer persona to reach his goals?
+How can you help solve the problems outlined?
+How can you help your buyer persona reach his goals?

-You identified the core problems of your character?
-Now it’s time to state your solutions.
+Once you’ve identified the core problems of your character, it’s time to offer solutions.
 What can your product or service do to overcome these obstacles?
 What does your fictional character need in order to reach his goals?

-Be sure to address the deeper problems, not only the obvious ones.
-Bring your solutions in line with the values and the buying decision process of your character.
+Be sure to address deeper problems, not only the obvious ones.
+Align your solutions with the values and the buying decision process of your character.

-Including a practical solution to the problems of your buyer persona is optional.
-From my own experience, I can tell that it is useful and helps to give more focus.
+Including a practical solution to the problems of your buyer persona is optional, but can be useful and help give more focus.